WRDS Dummy Data

 Next, we construct three panels of stock data with varying frequencies: yearly, monthly, and daily.
 We begin by creating the stock_panel_yearly panel.
 To achieve this, we combine the stock_identifiers table with a new table containing the variable year from dummy_years.
 The expand_grid() function ensures that we get all possible combinations of the two tables.
 After combining, we select only the gvkey and year columns for our final yearly panel.

 Next, we construct the stock_panel_monthly panel.
-Similar to the yearly panel, we use the expand_grid() function to combine stock_identifiers with a new table that has the month variable from dummy_months.
-After merging, we select the columns permno, gvkey, month, siccd, industry, exchcd, and exchange to form our monthly panel.
+Similar to the yearly panel, we use the expand_grid() function to combine stock_identifiers with a new table that has the date variable from dummy_months.
+After merging, we select the columns permno, gvkey, date, siccd, industry, exchcd, and exchange to form our monthly panel.

 Lastly, we create the stock_panel_daily panel.
 We combine stock_identifiers with a table containing the date variable from dummy_days.
 After merging, we retain only the permno and date columns for our daily panel.